REVELATION 10 - 11:14

 3. A strategic and all important Jewish temple at Jerusalem that will play a key role during the Great Tribulation.

 From a literary point of view, someone has said, No greater scene, no more riveting passage or personage, no more majestic event is found written in ancient literature than the Mighty Angel of Revelation ten.
 That certainly is true.
 Let’s look at him and see if we can determine his identity.
-The description that is presented to us here is awesome.
+John's description here is awesome indeed.
 We read:

 …a rainbow was on his head.
-Rainbows are signs designated by God as reminders of the Noahic Covenant (Gen. 9:12-17).
-Wherever a rainbow is found, it is a sign that speaks to God of his covenant to never destroy the Earth again with water.
-Not, mind you, that he needs any reminders.
+Rainbows are signs given by God as reminders of his promise to man through Noah (Gen. 9:12-17).
+They continuously speak to God of his promise to never destroy the Earth again with water.
+Not, mind you, that God needs any reminders.
 But, he has chosen to have that sign before him at all times.
 That’s why there is one around his throne.
-There are literally thousands of rainbows that are visible on the earth at any one given moment in time and our God is a covenant making and keeping God.
+There are literally thousands of rainbows that are visible on the earth at any one given moment in time.
+They remind us as well that our God is a covenant making and keeping God.
 His Word is his bond.

 …his feet and legs burned like pillars of fire.
-This too is a parallel to the description of Christ back in 1:15, which spoke of the fact that he was the one who will carry out all of the judgments of God.
+This too is a parallel to the description of Christ back in 1:15, which spoke of the fact that he is Judge of the Whole Earth who will execute all of the judgments of God.

 …his voice was as when a lion roars.
 His voice added great authority to his overall demeanor.
 When he spoke, they listened.